 The advertising copy was unequivocal: “10th September 1975: A black day for Modena, Stuttgart and Milan”.
 It didn’t quite work out like that, but 40 years late, the jury’s finally in on the XJ-S.

-With over 100,000 made over a 21-year lifespan, the XJ-S became a very familiar sight on UK roads – (if not so much elsewhere).
-Such familiarity probably lead to a certain indifference but with only around 7,600 still registered in Britain – (according to journalist and XJ-S owner, Richard Bremner), it has become an increasingly rare one.
-As the XJ-S becomes a less common sight, its appearance, once so derided has become increasingly distinctive – after all, nothing looks quite like an XJ-S now – if indeed anything ever truly did.
+With over 100,000 made over a 21-year lifespan, the XJ-S became a very familiar sight on UK roads.
+Such familiarity probably lead to a certain indifference but with only around 7,600 still registered in Britain – (according to journalist and owner, Richard Bremner), it has become an increasingly rare one.
+As XJ-S becomes a less common sight, its appearance, once so derided, has become increasingly distinctive – after all, nothing looks quite like an XJ-S now – if indeed anything ever truly did.

-And as E-Type values go stratospheric, the classic car industry is turning its avaricious eyes towards Jaguar’s formerly unloved GT and is tipping the XJ-S for greatness.
-In his editorial in Octane Magazine last month, David Lillywhite, embraced the XJ-S’ looks, lauding its distinctive lines.
-In the same issue, Harry Metcalfe suggested that had XJ-S been the product of carrozzeira Zagato, it would already be viewed as a classic.
+And as E-Type values go stratospheric, the classic car industry is turning its avaricious eyes towards Jaguar’s formerly unloved GT and is now tipping the XJ-S for greatness.
+In his editorial in Octane Magazine last month, David Lillywhite embraced the XJ-S’ looks, lauding its distinctive lines.
+In the same issue, Harry Metcalfe suggested that had XJ-S been the product of an Italian carrozzeira, it would already be viewed as a classic.

 “Tank or Supercar”, shrieked Motor in 1976.
 “Now is the time to buy an XJ-S” scream the classic titles today.
 Yes, the XJ-S still fascinates and repels in equal measure, but while the wider world is finally waking up to the big Jag’s latent charms, some of us really didn’t need reminding.